JLUISGARRIDO/stocks-analysis/README.md

 - Get lost in the way.
 Spending to much time in refactoring our code, we can lose the idea of the goal.
 Even worst, we can change the code in a worst way missing things we want it and changing the course of our needs.
 Of course we can save the code before work on it, but there will be always the risk of lose information.

 ## Conclusion
-In conclusion, an accoridng to the results gived to Steve(our customer), refactoring is a clue step in the VBA coding script.The pros are more than the cons: **KEEP IT SIMPLE!**.
-The added value refactoring our code is essencial on this kind of coding, we need to spend time cleaning the codes to improve the needs of our customers, also doing this we will be better on this.
+In conclusion, an accoridng to the results gived to Steve(our customer), refactoring is a main step in the VBA coding script.The pros are more relevant than the cons: **KEEP IT SIMPLE!**.
+The value added with factoring our code is essencial on this kind of coding, we need to spend time cleaning the codes to improve the needs of our customers, also to invest the time on it will increase our vision on codes and make us clear thinkers.
 So it is a win to win.
 The disdavantages are thing we can work on, there are not breaking points to avoid the refactoring.
 All is about the effort we need to take on our code.
 So you need to refactore if you want to bring VBA script code solutions for stock analysis or any analysis of big data you are thinking.